JGiorgio-Project/goapi/README.md

 # goapi
+API in Golang, created to learn the Go language by trying to approach the REST standard.
-First REST API coded in go with MVC pattern
+MVC pattern